Unity-Technologies/furioos-sdk-js/README.md

 #### restartStream()
 Restart the streaming.

-### SDK Methods
+### Methods to communicate with your app
-To use corectly this method, you will need to use the Furioos SDK for Unity in order to received the sended data and treat it into your app.
+Go deeper with your UI by creating your own data interpretation.
+Those methods let you send/receive JSON data between your application and the HTML page where you have implemented the JS SDK.
+Requirements:
+- The Furioos SDK implemented in your application.
+  - Furioos SDK for Unity : https://github.com/Unity-Technologies/furioos-sdk-unity
+  - Furioos SDK for Unreal : :star: Coming soon :wink:

 #### onSDKMessage(function(data) {})
 Bind a callback to receive messages from your application.
-- `data: Object`: The JSON that you send from your Application.
+- `data: Object`: The JSON that you send from your application.
 ##### Example:
 ```javascript
 player.onSDKMessage(function(data) {